 I am a huge fan of Donald Murray's Writing to Deadline.
 (Read my review.)
 It is a practical guide to the art of writing.
-He is a reporter and it is about journalism but it applies to the kind of professional copywriting I do at Articulate Marketing.
+He is a reporter and it is about journalism, but it applies to the kind of professional copywriting we do at Articulate Marketing.

 You can buy Writing to Deadline: The Journalist at Work from Amazon.

 The Craft of a Reporter

 - Write with information: specific revealing details, concrete images, quotations, statistics, records, facts.
 Individualise by specific detail.

 - First the lede.
 If you get the information the reader needs in the sequence they need it, the rest will follow.
 Write seventy five ledes.